-Q: What challenges do you see for planners as they continue to focus on equitable, inclusive, and livable communities?
+What challenges do you see for planners as they continue to focus on equitable, inclusive, and livable communities?
 How have these challenges affected the Houston area?

-Wallace Brown: Like every other city in America, we are dealing with gentrification and the lack of affordable homes in the city core.
+WALLACE BROWN: Like every other city in America, we are dealing with gentrification and the lack of affordable homes in the city core.
 We must find a way to build our city into a place where everyone has access to the goods and services they need to thrive.
 Houston is a mosaic; our diversity is one of our greatest assets.
 If certain parts of our diverse community falter, we all suffer.

-As Houston seeks to transform into a city of the future, this existing development and infrastructure often serves as physical barrier.
+As Houston seeks to transform into a city of the future, this existing development and infrastructure often serve as a physical barrier.
 Because the existing infrastructure favors and almost requires a vehicle, we not only have to change the infrastructure but also have to change the culture of how we develop and redevelop to not just do it the way we have always done it.